gitter-badger/admin-docs/docs/source/backup.rst

 Backup
 ======
 In order to take a backup, it is sufficient to backup the content of MongoDB.
 All uploaded files are stored in the database and, therefore, covered by a database backup.
-MongoDB comes with some built-in solutions for backups.
+MongoDB comes with built-in solutions for backups.
 Effektif recommends to use mongodump.
 For more detailed information about backups of MongoDB see the official documentation:

 http://docs.mongodb.org/v2.4/core/backups/